Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 4. We have heard of Azure IoT Central; does this offer a good starting point for us?

 5. Some of our customers require their IoT devices to communicate in a firewall-friendly way without opening up additional incoming or outgoing ports.
 What options do we have to accomplish this?

+6. We need a way to query all IoT devices based on their current properties and relationships.
+How can we accomplish this?

 ### Infographic of common scenarios